panzerdp/dmitripavlutin.com/content/posts/139-promise-all/index.md

 Finally, `lists` contains the aggregated result: `[['potatoes', 'tomatoes'], ['oranges', 'apples']]`.

-The order of promises array directly influences the order of the results.

-In the example above, in the promises array, the vegetables promise is the first item, and the fruits promise is the second item: `Promise.all([vegetablesPromise, fruitsPromise])`.
+*The order of promises array directly influences the order of the results*.
+In the promises array the vegetables promise is the first item, and the fruits promise is the second item: `Promise.all([vegetablesPromise, fruitsPromise])`.
 Then you'd get in the results array the results in the same order: first vegetables list and second fruits list.

 ## 3. Example: one promise rejects